Cowboys for Trump take national monument sand to DC

 However, the state's top Democrat didn't appear to think there was anything wrong about the sand making the 1,850-mile-long (2,977-kilometer-long) journey for a ceremony involving a tree from the Carson National Forest in northern New Mexico.

-During a live interview with Albuquerque-based KOB-TV in Washington, Lujan Grisham said she was happy the tree had gypsum sands from White Sands National Monument.
-It was not clear if she was referring to the sand brought by Cowboys for Trump.
+During a live interview with Albuquerque-based KOB-TV in Washington, Gov. Michelle Lujan Grisham noted that the tree had gypsum sands from White Sands National Monument, but the governor's office said Friday that she would not have approved of taking the sand if the proper protocols were not followed.

 New Mexico's Democratic state auditor is investigating an Otero County travel reimbursement using taxpayer money to Griffin in connection with Cowboys for Trump activities.